PetyaKatsarova/born2broot_42/README.md

 6. sudo visudo to open sudoers file
 7. find - # User privilege specification, type your_username      ALL=(ALL) ALL
 8. lsblk  - to see the partition

+  ### Part 4.2 - Installing Git and Vim

+1. apt-get install git -y // to install Git
+2. git --version //to check the Git Version

   ## Installing and Configuring SSH (Secure Shell Host)